-Addressing diversity is important.
-Not just because it's the right thing to do, but because it's good for you as a person.
+Addressing diversity is important, not just because it's the right thing to do, but because it's good for you as a person.
 If you look at a lot of the companies or parts of society that have better gender or racial balance, they tend to do a lot better because they bring in different opinions.
 They allow for a much better assessment of each kind of issue.

-some are impatient, some are much more analytical, some better with bigger picture, some more patient, some are better at communications or people skills.
+Different people have different natural orientations: some are impatient, some are much more analytical, some are better with the bigger picture, some more patient, while some are better at communications or people skills.